 May I buy/bring/use a Windows PC for my Visual Arts classes?

 We highly recommend using a MacBook Pro since all the faculty are familiar, and will give class demos, using Macintosh.
 Apple products take less maintenance, are generally more robust, and are less prone to viruses and spyware than Windows.
 While a similarly powered Windows PC will be sufficient for classes, it is not ideal.
-Faculty and staff will not be able to provide as much support.
+Faculty and staff may not be able to provide support for Windows PC.